不知不觉

 - Pinyin: bù zhī bù jué

-- English Translation: Unconsciously, unknowingly, before one realizes it
+- English Translation: Unconsciously / Before one knows it

 2. Detailed Meaning and Nuances